rayan2228/rayanbooks/README.md

-# Zepto Apps Books List Website
+# Rayan Books List Website

 This project is a web application built with React and RTK Query that allows users to browse, search, filter, and paginate through a list of books.
 Additionally, users can add books to a wishlist stored locally and switch between light and dark modes for a personalized browsing experience.